Coronavirus: Genome

 Coronaviruses contain a positive-sense, single-stranded RNA genome.
 The genome size for coronaviruses ranges from 26.4 to 31.7 kilobases.
 The genome size is one of the largest among RNA viruses.
 The genome has a 5′ methylated cap and a 3′ polyadenylated tail.

 The genome organization for a coronavirus is 5′-leader-UTR-replicase (ORF1ab)-spike (S)-envelope (E)-membrane (M)-nucleocapsid (N)-3′UTR-poly (A) tail.
 The open reading frames 1a and 1b, which occupy the first two-thirds of the genome, encode the replicase polyprotein (pp1ab).
 The replicase polyprotein self cleaves to form 16 nonstructural proteins (nsp1–nsp16).

 The later reading frames encode the four major structural proteins: spike, envelope, membrane, and nucleocapsid.
 Interspersed between these reading frames are the reading frames for the accessory proteins.
 The number of accessory proteins and their function is unique depending on the specific coronavirus.

 Replication cycle

 Cell entry

 Infection begins when the viral spike protein attaches to its complementary host cell receptor.
 After attachment, a protease of the host cell cleaves and activates the receptor-attached spike protein.
 Depending on the host cell protease available, cleavage and activation allows the virus to enter the host cell by endocytosis or direct fusion of the viral envelope with the host membrane.

+Coronaviruses can enter cells by either fusing to their lipid envelope with the cell membrane on the cell surface or by internalization via endocytosis.

+Insertion of a cleavage site can boost viral entry in different cell types by enabling promiscuous cleavage of the spike when contacting different proteases.